tamitakada/anagrams/README.md

 has ended and to allow for scores to be saved before ending.
-- (Tami) memory allocation for tile placement - we have to remember where tiles are placed, so we will use memory.
+- (Tami) memory allocation for tile placement - we have to remember where tiles are placed, so we will use memory (heap memory with malloc/calloc)